June 06, 2023 6 min read

 When formula gets too hot many of the beneficial properties can disappear and if heated incorrectly, either using a microwave or bottle warmer, your baby can get injured.
 This is why you must check the temperature of their formula before serving it and take precautions to avoid overheating your baby's formula.

-Prepared powdered infant formula should be served and used within 2 hours.
+Prepared powdered infant formula should be served and used within 2 hours of preparation and within 1 hour from when feeding begins.
 If your baby does not finish their bottle after an hour, you'll have to discard any of the remaining formula.
-This means that formula cannot be reheated, because used formula that has been stored in the refrigerator can harbor bacteria from your baby's mouth.
+This means that formula cannot be reheated, because used formula can harbor bacteria from your baby's mouth.

 Learn More: How Long is Formula Good For?